Pau-Pyrenees Airport considers environmental protection to be one of its main concerns.

 - Integration of environmental risks assessment in all our processes (handling, operations, assistance, maintenance, servicing, buying, investments, promotion...)

 - Promotion of environmental awareness and good practices to the teams and partners

-- communicating and promoting dialogue
+- Effective communication and encouragement of dialogue

 Pau-Pyrenees Airport noise pollution

 For people living near the airport, noise pollution is the most disruptive problem.